gallbladder and bile duct cancer symptoms including jaundice abdominal pain weight loss early signs cholangiocarcinoma

 • Dark urine or pale stools

-• Fatigue, nausea, or general weakness
+• Fatigue, nausea, and weakness

 Who is at higher risk?

-• Issues with the bile duct or cysts
+• Bile duct abnormalities or cysts

-• More than 50 years old
+• Age above 50 years

-• Allows less aggressive treatment
+• Reduce the need for aggressive treatment

-• Enhances quality of life and survival
+• Improve survival rates and quality of life

 Timely screening helps people take control of their health.

-• ERCP-guided biopsy
+• Advanced Procedures: Endoscopic ultrasound (EUS), ERCP-guided biopsy

-• Tests on blood and tumor markers
+• Laboratory Tests: Blood tests and tumor markers

-• Minimally invasive robotic surgery
+• Minimally invasive and robotic surgery

 • Liver and bile duct reconstruction

-• Chemotherapy, targeted therapy & immunotherapy
+• Chemotherapy and targeted therapy

 • High-precision radiation therapy

-• Palliative care for symptom control
+• Palliative care for symptom management

-• People with gallstones or liver disease
+• Have gallstones or liver disease

-• Those with chronic abdominal pain or jaundice
+• Experience persistent abdominal pain or jaundice

-• Anyone with unexplained weight loss or fatigue
+• Notice unexplained weight loss or fatigue

-Signs You Should Not Ignore
+Warning Signs You Should Never Ignore

-• Yellowing of the skin or eyes
+• Yellowing of skin or eyes (jaundice)

 • Persistent stomach pain